19 Best things to do in Marrakech

 Ibn Youssef School

-Once we reached north, we visited the Ibn Youssef School.
-Which was much bigger than the one we visited in Fes.
-It is a huge complex with 2 level and is the best place to admire traditional architecture.
-This is one of the best things to do in Marrakech that you don’t want to miss.
+Once you head north, be sure to visit the Ibn Youssef School, which is much larger than the one you might have seen in Fes.
+This expansive complex spans two levels and is a stunning example of traditional Moroccan architecture.
+It’s one of the best things to do in Marrakech that you definitely won’t want to miss.

-The Ben Youssef Madrasa is an Islamic madrasa (school) functioning today as a historical site.
-It was the largest Islamic college in Morocco at its height.
-The madrasa is named after the adjacent Ben Youssef Mosque founded by the Almoravid Sultan Ali ibn Yusuf.
-Wikipedia
+The Ben Youssef Madrasa is an iconic Islamic school, now functioning as a historical site.
+At its peak, it was the largest Islamic college in Morocco.
+The madrasa is named after the nearby Ben Youssef Mosque, founded by the Almoravid Sultan Ali ibn Yusuf.
+It’s a must-visit for anyone interested in the rich cultural and architectural heritage of Marrakech.

 Almoravid Koubba

-Next to the school is the Almoravid Qubba, a small monument erected by the Almoravid dynasty in the early 12th century.
-It is notable for its decoration and for being one of the only remnants of Almoravid architecture in Marrakech.
-You can only check it from outside or visit it.
+Next to the Ben Youssef Madrasa, you’ll find the Almoravid Qubba, a small monument built by the Almoravid dynasty in the early 12th century.
+This historical site is famous for its intricate decoration and is one of the few surviving examples of Almoravid architecture in Marrakech.
+While the Qubba is typically viewed from the outside, it remains a significant piece of the city’s history, offering insight into the architectural style of the era.

 Lunch

-Time for lunch, we went to Mandala Society, a cool place with non-traditional food.
-We had the ocean bowl and the Moroccan fusion with 2 teas.
-The food was nice but the portions maybe a bit small for the price of 220dh.
+Time for lunch, so head to Mandala Society, a trendy spot offering non-traditional food.
+Try the ocean bowl and a Moroccan fusion dish, accompanied by two refreshing teas.
+The food is tasty, but the portions might be a bit small for the price, which comes to 220dh.

 Badi Palace